jarlold/wifi_sharingan/README.md

 </p>

 In Naruto, the ninja can detect eachother's presence through their ninja senses.
-Sharingan is a special eye characteristic that increases the ninja's perception, allowing them to even detect the presence of others even better (among other things).
+Sharingan is a special eye characteristic that increases the ninja's perception, allowing them to detect the presence of others even better (among other things).

 I thought this was super cool and went to learn this skill, unfortunately according to Wikipedia ninja magic isn't real- so I improvised.